thinkful-ei-orka/Capstone-3-O-K-A-B-T/README.md

 - **quote_text**: The actual quote.
 - **quote_source**: The source of the quote.

-The Users table has 7 attributes:
+The Users table has 8 attributes:
 - **user_id**: Assigns an identifier integer to a user.
 - **name**: An easily changable alias that does not affect login credentials.
 - **username**: The first half of login credentials.
 - **password**: The second half of login credentials.
-- **totalBlessings**: The number of times they have successfully Blessed a Curse.
+- **totalblessings**: The number of times they have successfully Blessed a Curse.
-- **lastBlessing**: The timestamp of the last time they pulled a Curse.
+- **lastblessing**: The timestamp of the last time they pulled a Curse.
 This is used to time out inactive users.
 - **limiter** : This is an integer that starts at and caps at 3.
 Each Bless done reduces this by 1 and the user is barred from Blessing if the limiter is 0.
 The limiter resets to 3 each day.
+- **blocklist**: An array of the user_id's of any user the current user does not with see any curses from

 Curse App has 5 API endpoints: